adbuerger/casiopeia/doc/install.rst

     pip install numpy==1.8 casadi==3.1.0

-casiopeia can the also be obtained via pip by issuing the command
+casiopeia can then also be obtained via pip by running the command

 .. code:: bash